QubitPi/management-blogs/docs/_posts/2020-09-02-spingboot-testing.md

 When doing this, however, we are **testing an application context that may be completely different from the production environment**, so this should be a last resort only when the production application cannot be started in a test environment.
 Usually, there are better ways, though, such as to make the real application context configurable to exclude beans that will not start in a test environment.
-Let’s look at this in an example.
+Let's look at this in an example.

 Let's say we use the `@EnableScheduling` annotation on our application class.
 Each time the application context is started (even in tests), all `@Scheduled` jobs will be started and may conflict with our tests.
 We usually don't want